Jexah/DotaHostManager/README.md

 ###Source2 Server Installer###
  - This will attempt to download dota 2 (source2)
- - Having issues with depot downloader where it will currupt a ton of files
+ - Having issues with depot downloader where it will corrupt a ton of files
  - Not recommended to install until issues are solved

 ###Custom Server Scripts###